Disability and mental health support

 Accessing the support you need

-- Doesn’t mean you are ‘registered disabled’
+- It doesn’t mean you are ‘registered disabled’

 Registering with the Disability and Mental Health Service